 CLASSIC DISH

-Dish up the crispy beer-battered hake and the golden potato wedges.
-Side with the lemony peas.
+Dish up the crispy beer-battered hake and the golden Potato wedges.
+Side with the lemony Peas.
 Sprinkle over the chopped parsley.
 Don’t forget your tartar mayo for dunking.
 Beautiful work, Chef!

 Potato - 200g